Logo DesignBrand Strategy & PositioningModern Graphic Design

 Simplicity breeds strength

 What makes this such an effective design?
 Well, it is all about being bold with no room for nonsense.
-According to BBC, the three squares with letters within them serve as building blocks for conveying information, representing different aspects of education, information sharing and entertainment.
+According to the BBC, the three squares with letters within them serve as building blocks for conveying information, representing different aspects of education, information sharing and entertainment.

 8. Chase Bank: The Abstract Square of Finance